opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 ## Physical Venue

 The physical venue will be room 180-101 at JPL located at 4800 Oak Grove Dr, Pasadena, CA 91109.
-Registration is required by contacting [Maged Elaasar](mailto:elaasar@jpl.nasa.gov) and waiting for a confirmation.
+Registration is required by [contacting us](mailto:elaasar@jpl.nasa.gov) and waiting for a confirmation.
 The deadline for this is Dec 20, 2023.

 Notice that the venue space is limited and there will be time required to complete an onboarding process for JPL visitors.
 So the sooner you register, the better.

 ## Virtual Venue

 The virtual venue will be a **Teams** meeting.
-Registration is required by contacting [Maged Elaasar](mailto:elaasar@jpl.nasa.gov) and waiting for an invitation.
+Registration is required by [contacting us](mailto:elaasar@jpl.nasa.gov) and waiting for an invitation.
 The deadline for this is Jan 30, 2023.

 ## Agenda (subject to change)